 Just a quick word here on how dentures and dental implants are different.

 Both meet the need of replacing missing teeth.
-Generally, dentures are not as expensive as implants, and they’re more easily removable.
+Generally, total dentures cost are lower than tooth implants costs.
 However, implants can be easier to care for as you can treat them like your natural teeth.

 It all comes down to your preference and what your dentist recommends for you.
 Every mouth is different.